 Elizabeth Hay makes peace with her mother's food and father's anger

 Our parents are towering figures in our lives as children.
 For Elizabeth Hay, Jean and Gordon Hay were no exception.
 Her father was a melancholy man with a hair-trigger temper and a driving ambition.
 Her mother was a late-blooming artist and epically frugal.
-As this independent and resourceful duo ages and becomes dependent, Lizzy, as she is known in the family, steps up as caregiver.

 In All Things Consoled, Hay chronicles with breathtaking honesty the ravages of age and decline.
 She also shows how love, beauty and the sustenance of writing are a kind of balm for this reality of the human experience.

 The memoir won the 2018 Hilary Weston Writers' Trust Prize for Nonfiction and was on the 2019 RBC Taylor Prize shortlist.